szczyglis-dev/py-gpt/docs/source/modes.rst

 In agents with feedback and plans, tools can be allowed in a preset configuration for each agent.
 They also have separate prompts that can be configured in presets.

+**Description of how different types of agents work:**

+Below is a pattern for how different types of agents work.
+You can use these patterns to create agents for different tasks by modifying the appropriate prompts in the preset for the specific task.

+**Simple Agent**

+* The agent completes its task and then stops working.

+**Agent with Feedback**

+* The first agent answers a question.
+* The second agent (feedback) evaluates the answer and, if necessary, goes back to the first agent to enforce corrections.
+* The cycle repeats until the feedback agent is satisfied with the evaluation.

+**Agent with Experts**

+* The agent completes the assigned task on its own or delegates it to the most suitable expert (another agent).

+**Agent with Experts + Feedback**

+* The first agent answers a question or delegates it to the most suitable expert.
+* The second agent (feedback) evaluates and, if necessary, goes back to the first agent to enforce corrections.
+* The cycle repeats until the feedback agent is satisfied with the evaluation.

+**Research Bot**

+* The first agent (planner) prepares a list of phrases to search.
+* The second agent (search) finds information based on the phrases and creates a summary.
+* The third agent (writer) prepares a report based on the summary.

+**Planner**

+* The first agent (planner) breaks down a task into sub-tasks and sends the list to the second agent.
+* The second agent performs the task based on the prepared task list.
+* The third agent, responsible for feedback, evaluates, requests corrections if needed, and sends the request back to the first agent.
+The cycle repeats.

+**Evolve**

+* You select the number of agents (parents) to operate in each generation (iteration).
+* Each agent prepares a separate answer to a question.
+* The best agent (producing the best answer) in a generation is selected by the next agent (chooser).
+* Another agent (feedback) verifies the best answer and suggests improvements.
+* A request for improving the best answer is sent to a new pair of agents (new parents).
+* From this new pair, the best answer is selected again in the next generation, and the cycle repeats.

 **Limitations:**

-- When the `Computer use` tool is selected for an expert or when the `computer-use` model is chosen, all other tools will not be available for that model.
+* When the `Computer use` tool is selected for an expert or when the `computer-use` model is chosen, all other tools will not be available for that model.

-- Ollama models are not supported in this mode.
+* Ollama models are not supported in this mode.

 Agent (Autonomous)